ombulabs/blog/_posts/2020-06-20-snap-minis.markdown

 To know more about Minis and hear the experience of some of the early partners working with Snap on this, you can [check out this video shared by the company](https://www.youtube.com/watch?v=ZoKlrgyKH0Y).

-# How Can OmbuLabs Help
+# How We Can Help

 We have developed a Snap Mini using Vue.js and [shared our experience doing so here](link-to-ariels-article).